Holographic Algorithms Beyond Matchgates: Introduction

-\begin{theorem} There is a polynomial time algorithm to decide, given a finite set of symmetric signatures $\mathcal{F}$ expressed in the succinct notation, whether $\Holant(\mathcal{F})$ admits a holographic algorithm based on affine and product type signatures. \end{theorem}
+\begin{theorem} There is a polynomial-time algorithm to decide, given a finite set of symmetric signatures $\mathcal{F}$ expressed in the succinct notation, whether $\Holant(\mathcal{F})$ admits a holographic algorithm based on affine or product-type signatures. \end{theorem}

-A dichotomy theorem classifies every set of signatures as defining either a tractable problem or a $\SHARPP$-hard problem.
-Yet it would be more practically useful if given a specific set of signatures, one could decide to which case it belongs, namely it is tractable or \#P-hard.
+A dichotomy theorem classifies every set of signatures as defining either a tractable problem or an intractable problem (e.g.~$\SHARPP$-hard).
+Yet it would be more useful if given a specific set of signatures, one could decide to which case it belongs.
 This is the decidability problem of a dichotomy theorem.
-In~\cite{CGW13}, a dichotomy regarding symmetric complex-weighted signatures for Holant problem was proved.
+In~\cite{CGW16}, a dichotomy regarding symmetric complex-weighted signatures for Holant problems was proved.
 However, the decidability problem was left open.
-Of the five tractable cases in this dichotomy theorem, three of them are easy to decide, but the remaining two cases are more challenging, which are~(1) holographic algorithms using affine signatures and~(2) holographic algorithms using product type signatures.
+Of the five tractable cases in the dichotomy theorem, three of them are easy, but the remaining two cases are more challenging, which are~(1) holographic algorithms using affine signatures and~(2) holographic algorithms using product-type signatures.
 As a consequence of Theorem~\ref{thm:main:symmetric}, this decidability is now proved.

-\begin{corollary} The dichotomy theorem for symmetric complex-weighted Holant problems in~\cite{CGW13} is decidable in polynomial time. \end{corollary}
+\begin{corollary} The dichotomy theorem for symmetric complex-weighted Holant problems in~\cite{CGW16} is decidable in polynomial time. \end{corollary}